-Under the provisions of its arrangement with holders of the Secured Notes, the Company is required to pay an Exit Fee of \$10,000 that accrues interest at a rate of 13% upon maturity of the Secured Notes.
+Under the provisions of its arrangement with holders of the Secured Notes, the Company is required to pay the Exit Fee.
 The Exit Fee is forgiven and cancelled in full if, no later than five days prior to the maturity date, the Company pays the amounts outstanding at such time (other than the Exit Fee) in full.
-However, if an event of default occurs and is not waived or cured, and obligations under the Secured Notes are subject to an accelerated payment, the Exit Fee also becomes due and payable by the Company upon the event of default.
-Under such event, upon the payment of the Exit Fee along with all other obligations then outstanding on the Secured Notes by the Company, the noteholders are required to transfer to a nominee of the Company the 3,891,051 shares issued under the \$10,000 equity financing that closed concurrently with the secured notes issued in May 2018 ("Tranche One Secured Notes").
-As a result of the event of default, the Company accrued the Exit Fee and interest of \$12,919 in full during the six months ended June 30, 2020.
+However, if an event of default occurs and is not waived or cured, and obligations under the Secured Notes are subject to an accelerated payment and the Exit Fee also becomes due and payable by the Company upon the event of default.
+Under such event, upon the payment of the Exit Fee along with all other obligations then outstanding on the Secured Notes by the Company, the noteholders are required to transfer to a nominee of the Company the 3,891,051 shares issued under the \$10,000 equity financing that closed concurrently with the Tranche One Secured Notes.
+As a result of the event of default, the Company accrued the Exit Fee and interest of \$13,342 in full for the nine months ended September 30, 2020.